Grocery Shopping Tips During The COVID-19 Pandemic5 min read

-There will be times where making a grocery run during the lockdown period is necessary.
-This is a very crucial moment where safety precautions have to be strictly followed to avoid catching and spreading the coronavirus.
+There will be times where making a supply run during the enhanced community quarantine is necessary.
+These are very crucial moments where safety precautions have to be strictly followed to avoid catching and spreading the 2019 coronavirus.

-If you are the designated person in your household to do make a run for food, medicine, and supplies, here are some grocery tips to keep yourself and your entire household protected against COVID-19.
+If you are the designated person in your household to shop outside for food, medicine, and supplies, here are some grocery safety tips to keep yourself and your household protected from falling sick due to COVID-19.

 - Do not touch your mask.
-If you do, clean your hands with either soap and water or alcohol-based cleaners
+If you do, clean your hands with either soap and water or an alcohol-based cleaner

 2. Accessorize for maximum coverage

-Don’t have reading glasses?
-You can use other substitutes like sunglasses, goggles, or even welding glasses.
-Be creative.
+Wear glasses, visors, and headgear.
+You can even use other substitutes like sunglasses, goggles, or even welding glasses to protect your eyes.

 3. Wear protective clothing

 Donâ€™t take your chances even with the way you dress up.
 If youâ€™re going outside, make sure your skin is protected.